Prevention Research Synthesis

 HIV PrEP Services for Urban Women

-HIV PrEP Services for Urban Women is a multicomponent, educational HIV PrEP intervention that promotes universal PrEP services for cisgender women attending sexual and reproductive health centers.
+HIV PrEP Services for Urban Women is a multicomponent, educational HIV PrEP intervention that promotes universal PrEP services for women attending sexual and reproductive health centers.

 Intended population: Healthcare providers in an urban sexual health clinic